Anish9435/FMO-CC/README.md

 **Note** In addition to conventional CCSD, two alternative variants are implemented: iCCSDn and iCCSDn-PT, both with comparable scaling to CCSD.
 Details:
 [A double exponential Coupled Cluster Theory](https://pubs.aip.org/aip/jcp/article/156/24/244117/2841424/A-double-exponential-coupled-cluster-theory-in-the?searchresult=1)
+And the original development article for iCCSDn methodology can be found: [iCCSDn Methodology](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.0c00736)

 ## 📂 Project Structure